v-gajjar/Minesweeper/README.md

 A modern, open-source remix of the classic Minesweeper, powered by today’s tech and tomorrow’s UX standards.

-We’re not just cloning nostalgia we’re reinventing it.
-Expect clean design, fluid gameplay, and a welcoming home screen that helps new players learn fast and lets veterans dive straight into “Play Now.”
+We’re not just cloning nostalgia, we’re reinventing it.
+Expect clean design, fluid gameplay, and a welcoming home screen that helps new players learn quickly, and lets veterans dive straight into “Play Now.”

 ---

-## 🧩 Architecture Overview
+## Architecture Overview

 ![UI Flow Diagram](./src/assets/ui-flow.png)